 Prepare For Your Next Game – Step 2: Check what your opponent plays against his own openings.

 Quite a large number of players do not do this at all.
 Step 1 is their standard method and they don’t go any deeper than that.
 However, it is extremely useful to see if your opponent plays the same opening that you are intending to play against him.

-Because it is a way to meter his knowledge and performance in that kind of positions with either color.
+Because it is a way to meter his knowledge and performance in that kind of position with either color.
 If your opponent plays the Grunfeld and also likes to play against the Grunfeld, it is probably because he feels comfortable in the middle game positions arising from the opening and knows the plans and finesses.

 Something to consider.

-People who in these days always play the same have the benefit of knowing a lot about their openings, but the main drawback is that anyone can prepare easily against them and get what they want out of the opening.
+People who these days always play the same have the benefit of knowing a lot about their openings, but the main drawback is that anyone can prepare easily against them and get what they want out of the opening.